ALL ARTICLES

 Showerheads

 Showerheads block because water dries inside tiny holes.
-Use DescaleX as a soaking solution for removable showerheads or a secured-bag soak for fixed heads.
+Use WashDX for showerhead flow loss, either as a removable-head soak or a carefully secured soak where the head cannot be removed.

 Clean more often if water sprays sideways or pressure drops.